Amanda-L/2023INFO574_Final-Project/README.md

 Our project aims to explore the potential influence of various economic and environmental factors on obesity rates among adults.
 We hypothesize that there is a significant relationship between these variables, where changes in economic indicators and carbon emissions may correlate with variations in obesity prevalence.

+See the files under the folder "Final Project and Slides" for the full report and presentation slides.
 ## Datasets

 1. Country Economic Indicators: This dataset offers a comprehensive view of the economic health and characteristics of countries.
 Sourced from the Organization for Economic Co-operation and Development (OECD), it includes indicators like: